Compression Molding

 Silicone Compression Molding

-• HTV (high-temperature vulcanising) solid silicone as primary material
+• Primary material: HTV solid silicone

-• In-house compounding: 0–90 Shore A achievable
+• Hardness range: 0–90 Shore A

 20+